ESSENTIAL THAI CHILI SAUCE FILLED WITH HERBS AND SPICE.

 - 1 garlic clove, peeled and roughly chopped

-- 1 tbsp red boat fish sauce (can sub with vegan fish sauce for vegan & vegetarians)
+- 1 tbsp red boat fish sauce (can sub with vegan fish sauce or ~ 1 tsp salt for vegan & vegetarians)

 - 2 tsp red chilli flakes (or to taste)